Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Clean the denture/partial daily, rinsing away food particles and gently brushing all surfaces of the denture/partial with a special denture brush or soft-bristled toothbrush.

-• Visit the dentist regularly for exams, to address any adjustments that may be needed to fix ill-fitting dentures/partials, or to replace the denture/partial as needed (about every five years).
+• Regularly visit the dentist for exams to address or adjust anything, like ill-fitting dentures/partials or to replace the denture/partial as needed (about every five years).

 Dental Care and Arthritis

 Individuals diagnosed with arthritis may find dental care particularly challenging.
-Using toothbrushes, floss holders and other dental products that are specially designed can provide solutions if you have difficulty gripping or holding standard handles.
+Specially designed toothbrushes, floss holders and other dental products can be helpful if you have trouble gripping or holding standard handles.
 You can also try wrapping the handle of a manual toothbrush with a sponge or push the handle through a foam ball to help improve your grip.

 Oral Care and Insurance